Stenudd/awesome-stenudd/README.md

 - [i3lock-fancy](https://github.com/meskarune/i3lock-fancy) - i3lock script that takes a screenshot of the desktop, blurs the background and adds a lock icon and text
 - [dehydrated](https://github.com/dehydrated-io/dehydrated) - letsencrypt/acme client implemented as a shell-script – just add water
 - [git-subrepo](https://github.com/ingydotnet/git-subrepo) -
+- [spinnaker](https://github.com/spinnaker/spinnaker) - Spinnaker is an open source, multi-cloud continuous delivery platform for releasing software changes with high velocity and confidence.
 - [bitmap-fonts](https://github.com/Tecate/bitmap-fonts) - Monospaced bitmap fonts for X11, good for terminal use.
 - [NodeOS](https://github.com/NodeOS/NodeOS) - Lightweight operating system using Node.js as userspace
 - [gitflow](https://github.com/datasift/gitflow) - HubFlow: A Git extension to make it easy to use GitFlow with GitHub.
 Based on the original gitflow extension for git.